 Winter is for the birds

 When the temperature drops and fall colours give way to bare trees and snowy scenes, we tend to huddle up for the winter.
-Much like the natural world, we either take off somewhere warm or enter a state of torpor, often staying in to conserve our energy and to escape the cold.
+Much like the natural world, we might prefer to take off to somewhere warm or hunker down indoors, to conserve our energy and to escape the cold.
 Gone is the summer, like the golden yellow of the prothonotary warbler, which is now foraging in the mangrove swamps of Central and South America.

 But contrary to popular belief, winter is a great time to get outdoors and enjoy nature.

 Hiking is one of my favourite winter activities, and I like to carry my binoculars around to spot birds toughing it out.
 Plus, birds are much easier to see up in the trees now that the leaves are gone.
 Sometimes I even bring out my tracking guide to check out the footprints left in the snow by mammals.
 This is a fun way to see what animals have been travelling through my favourite areas or even my backyard.